Friday, June 19, 2009

 European Food Festival to be held in Hanoi

+Hanoians will have a chance to taste European cuisines at the 4th European Food Festival to be held on May 16 in capital city.
 The event, part of the month-long celebration of the Europe Days, is the fourth European food festival hosted by the European Chamber of Commerce (EuroCham), which attracted over one thousand visitors last year.
+Addressing a press conference on May 8 in Hanoi, Thomas Felber, director of EuroCham Hanoi said the festival aims of promoting the diversity of...

 Read More...